GeorgeAdrianC/Car-Dealership-DataBase/README.md

 # Car-Dealership-DataBase
-A program to store cars database.
+A program that manages a car dealership database.